inkapmb/gl3Dview/README.md

 3. Import particles data :

   States reffer to the different textures you want to apply to particles.
+By default the first texture (`0.png`) is applyied, then state[0] is for the second texture (`1.png`), etc...

-  Better to adimentionalize particle size (radius) and position by the mean particle size.
+&emsp; *You Better adimentionalize particle size (radius) and position by the mean particle size.*

   ```ruby
   data_class_name.get_particles(array_of_state_name       [state_index],                                       #str
                                 array_of_state            [time_index, particle_index, state_index],           #bool

                                 array_of_particles_radius [particle_index],                                    #float

                                 array_of_position         [time_index, particle_index, coord_index],           #float
                                 array_of_orientation      [time_index, particle_index, angle:axis_coord_index],#float
                                 array_of_velocity         [time_index, particle_index, coord_index],           #float